 United States Virgin Islands Debt Relief

-Economic Overview of the US Virgin Islands
+Economic Overview of the U.S. Virgin Islands

+The average household income is $40,408, lower than the United States national average of $67,000.
 Major recent economic hits include the closing of the Hovensa oil refinery, hurricanes Irma and Maria in 2017, and the Coronavirus pandemic in 2020.
-All of these have contributed to higher public and personal debt, slowed economic development, and a financial hardship.
+All of these have contributed to higher public and personal debt, slowed economic development, and financial hardship.

-How does Debt Relief Work in the US Virgin Islands?
+How Does Debt Relief Work in the U.S. Virgin Islands?

-Debt and Finance Statistics in the US Virgin Islands
+Debt and Finance Statistics in the U.S. Virgin Islands

-The US Virgin Islands has a tiny population and sometimes is left out of national surveys and reports.
+The U.S. Virgin Islands has a tiny population and sometimes is left out of national surveys and reports.
 Therefore, some vital data is lacking.
+However, based on our key findings, here are the best available details on different aspects of public debt and finance in the U.S. Virgin Islands:

 Student Loan Debt